 And you’d be surprised how lax we get when we do go on holiday.
 Have you ever just logged onto a public Wi-Fi service or used a free network when you pick up a signal?
 I have, on numerous occasions… I’ve even paid for Wi-Fi, but this doesn’t necessarily mean the network is secure.

-Devices when you travel are par of the course.
+Devices, when you travel, are part of the course.
 We are a generation unable to switch off, while long journeys also mean we need to entertain the kids.
 But how do you know your private information is safe or that your software won’t be open to viruses or phishing scams?
 Logging on – anywhere in the world – is so natural that sometimes we can forget how vulnerable we are to security threats.

 So what can be done to prevent social media bingeing and disturbing content reaching our kids?
-Or for nasty hackers getting hold our our private information?
-Lots actually – and here are some simple ways…
+Or for nasty hackers getting hold our private information?
+Lots actually – and here are some simple ways.

-• About online safety – and the earlier the better.
+• And the earlier the better.
 By explaining to your kids that the online world parallels the real world you can give them a better understanding of the possible risks – such as internet security, passwords and search terms that might bring up unsavoury content which could upset them; and meeting strangers online who might not be very nice…

 • Make them aware that if they wouldn’t do something in real life, then the shouldn’t do it online, either, as the consequences would be the same.
 For instance, not taking a ‘gift’ from a stranger, or being involved in hurtful behaviour.